Monday, 20 August 2012

 Welding Filler Metal Rods And Fluxes

-It is the material that is added to the weld pool to assist in filling the gap or groove.
+Filler metal: It is the material that is added to the weld pool to assist in filling the gap or groove.
 Filler metal forms an integral part of the weld.
 Filler metal is usually available in rod form.
 These rods are called filler rods.
 Filler rods have the same or nearly the same chemical composition as the base metal.
-Welding filler rods are available in a variety of composition and sizes.
-Some of them are given in the table below:
+Welding filler...

 Wednesday, 15 August 2012 by Unknown · 0